-Laser surgical procedures are performed at the TLC Wisconsin Laser Center located on the east side of Madison.
-Preoperative and postoperative care is provided at UW Health Madison Eye Associates on 780 Regent Street.
+Laser surgical procedures are performed at the TLC Wisconsin Laser Center of Madison and NovaMed Surgery Center of Madison.
+Preoperative and postoperative care is provided at UW Health Eye Clinics.

 Can I continue to see my own eye doctor?

-The University of Wisconsin eye surgeons work cooperatively with eye doctors from throughout the area to provide the full range of refractive surgery services.
-Your family eye doctor normally provides your preoperative care including your initial eye exam.
-The surgical planning and the surgery itself is then performed by the refractive surgeons at the TLC Wisconsin Laser Center.
+UW Health eye surgeons work cooperatively with eye doctors to provide the full range of refractive surgery services.
+Your family eye doctor typically provides your preoperative care including your initial eye exam.
+The surgical planning and the surgery itself are then performed by UW Health refractive surgeons at either the TLC Laser Eye Center or NovaMed Surgery Center.
 Following the procedure, your follow-up care may then be provided by your family eye doctor.

-Preoperative and follow-up care can also be provided by UW eye doctors located at UW Health Madison Eye Associates, located directly behind the Kohl Center at 780 Regent Street.
+Preoperative and follow-up care can also be provided by UW Health eye doctors.

 How much does laser (refractive) eye surgery cost?

 Fees for preoperative and postoperative care charged by your family eye doctor are separate from those fees charged for the procedure by the UW and may vary.
 Please consult with your eye doctor prior to your surgery to understand these costs.